logicly-au/pmhc-mds-user-documentation/doc/yes-phn.rst

    :local:
    :depth: 2

+The Tools: YES-PHN tab allows invitations to be sent to clients to complete a Your Experience of Service Primary Heath Network (YES-PHN) Survey.
+The YES-PHN survey is designed to gather information from mental health consumers about their experiences of care.

+After navigating to the **Tools: YES-PHN** tab, you will see a tab to request a report of clients who have completed episodes in a specified period and a tab to re-upload the report to generate invitations for the specified clients to complete a Your Experience of Service Primary Health Network (YES PHN) Survey.

 You will only be able to see the **Tools: YES-PHN** tab if you have been assigned the 'Service Feedback' :ref:`roles`, when logged into the PMHC MDS on https://pmhc-mds.net.

-After navigating to the **Data Extract** tab, you will see a tab to request a report of clients who have completed episodes in a specified period and a tab to re-upload the report to generate invitations for the specified clients to complete a Your Experience of Service Primary Health Network (YES PHN) Survey.

 If you don’t have access to the **Tools: YES-PHN** tab and you believe you should, please contact someone in your provider organisation or provider organisation's PHN